Home » Symptoms » Cat Symptoms A-Z » Muscle Tremors (Tremor)

 -

-Weight loss: Weight loss may occur with chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. tremors due to loss of appetite and increased muscle activity.
+Weight loss: In chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. tremor, Weight loss can occur due to loss of appetite and increased muscle activity.

 -